Mallorca: 31 attractions, MAP and ready sightseeing plan [2026] what to see!

 31. Archipielago de Cabrera

-The Cabrera Archipelago National Park is a protected natural area located south of Majorca.
-It covers both land and sea areas, creating a unique ecosystem.
-On the land of the park you can find a variety of flora and fauna, including endemic species of plants and animals such as the Balearic lizard and the Balearic dove.
+The Cabrera Archipelago National Park is a protected natural area located south of Mallorca.
+It encompasses both land and sea areas, creating a unique ecosystem.
+The park's land area is home to a diverse range of flora and fauna, including endemic plant and animal species such as the Balearic lizard and the Balearic dove.
 The park is also an important habitat for seabirds, including seals and terns.
-Underwater there are areas with an extraordinary diversity of marine life, including corals, fish and other marine life.
-The park's waters are protected, so they are perfect for snorkeling and nature observations.
-Cabrera Archipelago National Park also offers the opportunity to visit the ruins of Cabrera Castle, which served as a prison.
+Below, there are areas with an extraordinary diversity of marine life, including coral, fish, and other marine organisms.
+The park's protected waters are ideal for snorkeling and nature observation.

 Trips to Cabrera are organized outside Majorca.
 The offer changes seasonally, so you need to check it regularly.
 The current offer of trips to Cabrera can be found at the link: Cabrera – trips